NawafHA/Academic-Resume/content/home/experience.md

         Projects Include:
         * Development and demonstration of a high-speed Dual Comb Spectrometer in the Mid-IR
         * Mentorship of undergraduate interns in IR Spectroscopy
-        * Mentorship of Postdoctoral researcher in dual-comb spectroscopy
+        * Mentorship of a postdoctoral researcher in dual-comb spectroscopy

   - title: Visiting Researcher